-Why is it often easier to start a fitness program than it is to maintain one?
+Why is it often easier to start a fitness program than maintain one?

 It is often said about running, “The first mile is a liar.”

 When runners start running in the morning, the usual feeling is that they will not complete their goal for the day.
-But as they come to complete the first mile, the body gets used to the exercise, and we can complete our goals.
+But as they complete the first mile, the body gets used to the exercise, and they can complete their goals.

 Fitness Program Motivation